-Here is a list of useful and essential tools, spares parts you should have on hand when building your first mini quad or quadcopter.
+Here is a list of useful and essential tools, spares parts you should get when building your quadcopter and drone.
 Some equipment listed are not necessary but will make building/flying multirotors much easier, more enjoyable and professional.

 Tools and Equipment For Building FPV Mini Quad

 So here’s the list of tools and equipment we recommend to have around when building multirotors.

 The list is divided into 3 parts, Basic, Advance, Professional and Spare.
 I’ve been in the hobby for over 5 years and still don’t have all the tools in this list, but getting items in the Professional level is something I am working towards to.
 Generally speaking having the basic tools in this list should be enough to get you started with building a quadcopter.